-Given that a lot of the projects that they work on are land use issues, often with controversy or pushback, monitoring online conversations in real time is key to putting out fires.
+Given that a lot of the projects that they work on are land-use issues, often with controversy or pushback, monitoring online conversations in real-time is key to putting out fires.
 Being able to work as a team to monitor, react, and measure what’s going on with Mention is how they do their job:

-“Quite a big part of us proving our worth is us being proactive about identifying these conversations that are happening either in local media or in social media, and us being able to sort of take that information, boil it down to what is most important for them, and present it to them.”
+“Quite a big part of us proving our worth is us being proactive about identifying these conversations that are happening either in local media or in social media, and us being able to sort of taking that information, boil it down to what is most important for them, and present it to them.”

 With scattered teams working on each project, they’re able to use collaboration features like shared alerts, task assignments, and more to do all of this from anywhere.

 You can do it, too